petercorke/RVC3-MATLAB/README.md

 ## Required toolboxes

 To run the examples in this book you need to have a MATLAB® licence, as well as a number of licenced MathWorks software products.
-Those shown in bold are sufficient to run a large subset of the code examples.

-- **MATLAB**®

 For Parts I, II, III:
 - **Robotics System Toolbox**™